Jeru2023/doc_toolkit/README.md

    For GPU device:<br>
    Run 'nvidia-smi' to find out your CUDA version, for example my version is 12.1<br>
-   Then I should run below command to install pytorch with CUDA.
+   In this case I should run below command to install pytorch with CUDA.
    ```sh
    pip install torch --pre -f https://download.pytorch.org/whl/nightly/cu121/torch_nightly.html
    ```